 “Owner’s manual” means a document or collection of documents prepared by the manufacturer of a product for the owners or operators to describe appropriate maintenance, applicable warranties, and similar information related to operating or keeping the product.
 The owner’s manual is typically provided to the original purchaser at the time of sale.
 The owner’s manual may be in paper or electronic format.

+“Standardized data link connector” means an OBD device connector incorporated in each heavy-duty vehicle according to the specifications in section h(2) of the CARB heavy-duty OBD regulation (section 1971.1, title 13, CCR).

 PART II: Device Requirements.

 Purpose

-The purpose of Part II is to establish CARB’s requirements for remote OBD devices in order to be used by OBD-equipped heavy-duty vehicles as a means of demonstrating compliance with the HD I/M program.
+The purpose of Part II is to establish CARB’s requirements for remote OBD devices in order to be used by OBD-equipped heavy-duty vehicles as a means of demonstrating compliance with the HD I/M Regulation.

 Reference Documents: The following sections of the California Code of Regulations (CCR) are incorporated into this regulation: